AhaLabs/contract-riffs/README.md

 A common pattern in contracts is to use a lazy option in the `STATE` struct, which essentially acts like a riff and is only read in when required.

 Stateful riffs meet the requirements for a new [`Lazy` trait](./src/lazy/mod.rs), allowing them to loaded using a lazy option and be referenced by other riffs.
-This allows the only the riffs needed for the current execution to be loaded in, saving on gas.
+This saves gas by only loading in the riffs needed for the current execution.

 ## Using library